RavikiranSavai/Jenkins-Shared-Library/README.md

 ## ------------------------------------------------------------------------------------------
-## simple Declarative Pipeline that demonstrates the basic structure and stages of a CI/CD pipeline:
+## Simple Declarative Pipeline that demonstrates the basic structure and stages of a CI/CD pipeline:

 ```groovy
 pipeline {